Danielius5/algorithm-animator/src/readme.md

 Core end-to-end tests:

-* To run core tests make sure to have dev version of the app running locally
+* To run core tests make sure to have dev version of the app running locally in a separate terminal
 * Run `npx cypress run`

 Additional unit tests: